paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * **Low-Cycle Fatigue**: A low-frequency, high-amplitude loading condition created by thermal, pressure, or structural loads that can propagate flaws to failure.

 Failures due to low-cycle fatigue are driven by accumulated plastic deformations, which are typically not allowed (i.e. the design is restricted to elastic regime).
-If necessary, low-cycle fatigue can be assessed by the ultimate failure criterion, e.g. by means of non-linear finite element analysis with dedicated {term}`FAILURE MODE`ls or dedicated criteria like Manson-Coffin failure criterion.
+If necessary, low-cycle fatigue can be assessed by the ultimate failure criterion, e.g. by means of non-linear finite element analysis with dedicated {term}`failure mode <Failure mode>`ls or dedicated criteria like Manson-Coffin failure criterion.
 The probability of failure can be assessed using general structural reliability or stress strength methods.

 In the remainder of this section, only high-cycle fatigue is considered.